About NanOlogy

 Approach: Clinical interest in intratumoral therapy is increasing because of advancements in interventional oncology and growing recognition of the importance of treating the primary tumor across the disease spectrum.
 Clinical trials are underway by NanOlogy in multiple therapeutic areas to evaluate local delivery of concentrated, sustained investigational drugs to increase solid tumor response, eliminate toxicities associated with systemic agents, and promote anti-tumor immunomodulation.

 Therapeutic Potential: Therapeutic potential exists across the cancer disease spectrum with NanOlogy intratumoral investigational drugs.
 In local disease, to delay or prevent solid tumor progression as an alternative to organ removal or other invasive procedures as the only curative options.
-In metastatic disease, to improve solid tumor response in combination with systemic standard of care without adding systemic toxicity.
+In metastatic disease, to improve solid tumor response in combination with systemic standard of care without increasing systemic toxicity.

 NanOlogy Team